+Was a clinical question asked?
 Was referral accepted/declined?
-Was type of Co-Management outlined?
-Was confirmation of receipt of referral and date of appointment sent?
-Was clinical note sent to referring physician and cc'd to PCP?
-Was the clinical question answered?
+Was relevant supplementary data sent with the Was type of Co-Management outlined? referral request?
+Was confirmation of receipt of referral and date Was recommended form of Co-Management of appointment sent? requested?
+Was clinical note sent to referring physician and Was patient aware of reason for referral? cc'd to PCP?
+Was No Show/Declined/Cancelled appointment Was the clinical question answered? logged and tracked?
 Was No Show/Declined/Cancelled appointment communicated back to referring physician?